The Unified Patent Court

 There have been discussions about establishing several regional divisions, but only one has been confirmed: a regional division encompassing Sweden and the Baltic States (Latvia, Lithuania and Estonia).

-Local divisions have been confirmed in Austria (Vienna), Belgium (Brussels), Denmark (Copenhagen), Finland (Helsinki), Germany (Munich, Mannheim, Dusseldorf and Hamburg), Italy (Milan), Netherlands (The Hague), Portugal (Lisbon) and Slovenia (Ljubljana).
+Local divisions have been confirmed in Austria (Vienna), Belgium (Brussels), Denmark (Copenhagen), Finland (Helsinki), Germany (Munich, Mannheim, Dusseldorf and Hamburg), France (Paris), Italy (Milan), Netherlands (The Hague), Portugal (Lisbon) and Slovenia (Ljubljana).

 Not all member states will host a local division or be members of a regional division.
 Infringement actions that would otherwise be brought in these countries will be heard in the central division.